Effective Job Search

 Follow up immediately with an email which focuses on your skills and experience and attach your resume and digital portfolio, if you have one.
 Most times they will be happy to supply you with their contact details.
 If you are shy about doing this, try the company’s website for the information.

 Follow up within 5 working days to confirm that they have received your resume and ask when can you expect to hear from them.
 If you have not heard from them in the next two weeks, give them another follow-up call.
 If in another two weeks, you have not heard from them, send them a thank you letter.

 You can also create a checklist to keep track of your progress:

 - the name of the organization, address, contact number

 - status - a job offer, rejection

 NB.
 Whether or not you are successful, send a thank you letter.

-Alternatively, you can connect with your network of friends (influential or not), update your LinkedIn profile, join the rat race and apply for the jobs listed on the job boards, in classifieds, newspapers, volunteer at charities/events, etc. When you hear about a new opportunity, don't wait for it to be advertised.
+Alternatively, you can connect with your network of friends (influential or not), update your LinkedIn profile, join the rat race and apply for the jobs listed on the job boards, in classifieds, in newspapers, volunteer at charities/events, etc. When you hear about a new opportunity, don't wait for it to be advertised.
 Contact someone in the company right away.

 Create and maintain a 'list of job leads'.
-As you hear about any new lead, add them to it.
+As you hear about any new leads, add them to it.
 Always be on the alert, you never know when your next job may crop up.
 Happy hunting.